Introduction To Venue Finding

 If your awards ceremony is large, you’ll also want a mic so that everyone can hear the winners announced (and potentially an acceptance speech or two!), as well as, ideally, a stage and podium.
 The OVO Arena Wembley has a huge capacity and all the tech you could ask for to make your event run smoothly, all in a Grade II-listed building!

 Need some more inspiration?
-The National Maritime Museum has all of the above checked off and comes complete with a glass-covered courtyard to set the scene for a stunning ceremony.
+Glaziers Hall has all of the above checked off and comes complete with stunning interiors bound to impress your guests.
 Alternatively, another national treasure, The National Gallery, is the picture of sophistication for an event surrounded by masters of their field.

 Facilitate A Hybrid Ceremony